bbuie/code_snippets/docs/docs/DEVELOPMENT.md

     - Comment to explain any unusual code
         - Particularly code that has been removed
     - Clean up code
+1. If you haven't already, make sure there is an open pull request for this branch into develop
+    - NOTE: each issue/ticket/card should usually have only one merge into master
 1. Add "Steps to QA" to the original issue/card/ticket so the reviewer can quickly know what changed and why
     - Some issues already have these
     - These are only required if the changes are difficult or counterintuitive to test